y1n/GoElites.Wiki/CommunityPrinciples/SupportGuidelines.md

-**Disclaimer!** While the following article is not required for any regular community member to get acknowledged, it is essential guide for staff.
-It serves as a display of our customer treatment policies and ultimately declares our customer-centric standpoint.
+**Disclaimer!** While the following article is not required for any regular community member to get acquainted with, it is essential for the staff.
+It serves as a display of our customer treatment policies and ultimately declares our community-centric standpoint.

 ---